Everything from the Google Pixel 5 launch event: Google TV, Chromecast and Nest Audio

 Google Chromecast now comes with a little remote that allows you to navigate using either your digits or voice.
 Just press the button, speak to the remote and boom: your show will hopefully be found and begin playing right away.

-The Chromecast comes in three unique colors: Snow, Sky and Sunrise, and is available in the US starting today (September 30) for $49.99 / £59.99 (AU prices are still TBD).
+The Chromecast comes in three unique colors: Snow, Sky and Sunrise, and is available in the US starting today (September 30) for $49.99 / £59.99 / AU$139.99.
 The remote has dedicated buttons for Netflix and YouTube, too, and is coming to more countries later this year.

 - Hands on: Chromecast with Google TV review